 Students learn from active researchers and expert practitioners in range of innovative degree programmes.

-The department produces research that is rated as being well within the top third of UK institutions (REF 2014).
 Investment in recruiting researchers with established, recognised expertise over recent years has allowed the department to expand substantially, fostering a dynamic environment for research and learning.

 Excellence in teaching